mirahi/NullPointerImages/README.md

 # NullPointerImages
-University project for a frontend/backend course.

-by team NullPointerException
+University project for a frontend/backend course by team NullPointerException

 Project review slides on 20.11.2015: